Back to Blog

 How to Fix the Pre-Sale Layer

-The pre-sale layer does two things: it qualifies leads and warms them up.
+The pre-sale layer does two things.
+It qualifies leads and warms them up.
 Both need to happen before a human chatter takes over.

-Qualification is about information: age, location, life situation, financial signals.
+Qualification is about information.
+Age, location, life situation, financial signals.
 These data points surface in the conversation if someone asks the right questions in the right order.

 Warmup is harder to define.
 It's the part where the lead stops being a stranger.
 Not through clever scripting.
 Through consistent engagement that makes the next step feel like a natural progression, not a pitch.